juiceDeLemon/nvim-config/README.md

 			6. [rust:](#rust)
 			7. [haskell:](#haskell)

-run :checkhealth and follow the intructions
+run :checkhealth and follow the instructions run :Codeium Auth and follow the instructions

 This is a no-mason, no-icon (except maybe lazy but i use wezterm anyways), self-built statusline, "minimal" config.